Intro To Unity

 Generally, developers will use one version of Unity for a project, and not risk updating during that projects development.
 Many developers have multiple versions of unity installed.
 It's sort of a running gag in the community.
 Unity recently made this mess easier to manage with something called the Unity Hub.
 It manages multiple versions of Unity, and helps manage projects - making sure you open them in the right version.
 If you are installing Unity for the first time, install the Unity Hub and 2018.3.2, which is the most recent stable version as of me typing this.

-Go to this page and click "Download Unity Hub (Preview)", and with the hub, install 2018.1 (beta).
+Go to this page and click "Download Unity Hub (Preview)", and with the hub, install 2019.2.
 For Add-ons, make sure Windows Build Support is installed.
+I recommend WebGL build support too.

 Setting a Text Editor up with Unity